Beaver Scouts (The Scout Association): Uniform

-As part of the wider uniformed Scout movement, Beaver Scouts have a uniform consisting of a sky blue jumper and neckerchief for the group.
-A branded baseball cap, navy blue activity trousers and sky blue polo shirt can also form part of the uniform as well as other informal clothing such as hoodies as the situation requires it.
-It was designed by fashion designer Meg Andrew in 2000 as being a stylish and affordable uniform that was suited to outdoor wear and activity use.
-The uniform is used by any Beaver Scout, with those who are part of an Air Scout or Sea Scout group also wearing this uniform style.

-The uniform is a departure from the uniform worn before 2001 which did not have as wide a range of options and instead focused on a grey, long sleeved sweatshirt and neckerchief which could be either in the group's colours or turquoise in colour.
-The transition to a blue jumper was well supported by members when consulted in 2000 and many of the suggestions were adopted, with only the proposed activity skirts, canvas belt and ski hat finding disfavour and not being adopted.
+Beavers wear a uniform consisting of a sky blue jumper and group coloured neckerchief.
+A branded baseball cap, navy blue activity trousers and sky blue polo shirt can also form part of the uniform.
+It was designed by fashion designer Meg Andrew in 2000 as a stylish and affordable uniform suited to outdoor wear and activity.
+Prior to 2001, the uniform was a grey long sleeved sweatshirt and neckerchief which could be either in the group's colours or turquoise in colour.
+The transition to a blue jumper was well supported by members when consulted in 2000 but proposed activity skirts, canvas belt and ski hat were opposed and not adopted.

 Flags

-In common with other sections of the movement, Beaver Scouts have a flag for use to identify the section, in parades or when a member is being invested.
-Uniquely, it is smaller than the other sections so that the flag and pole can be carried by a Beaver Scout, with the flag measuring 2 by 3 feet.
-The pole is similarly lightweight, usually made of aluminium and with a wooden pike mount.
-The flag is turquoise with white lettering, a white scout emblem on a purple circular background in the centre of the flag and the scout motto 'Be Prepared' underneath.
+Beavers have a turquoise flag with white lettering and decals on a purple circular background in the centre for parades or when a member is being invested.
+It is a small, 600mm x 900mm flag so it can be carried by a Beaver.